-These pages are about medication available in the UK.
-If you are looking for information about medication in another country, please contact your local epilepsy organisation.
+These pages are about vaccinations available in the UK.
+If you are looking for information about vaccinations in another country, please contact your local epilepsy organisation.

 In this section